Adedoyin-Emmanuel/cf_ai_github_issue_manager/PROMPTS.md

 # PROMPTS.md

-## Frontend Setup with Zustand, shadcn/ui, and Vercel AI Elements
+## Frontend Setup with Zustand, shadcn/ui

 Prompt used with AI (Cursor):